artsmf/blog/content/blog/self-study-atelier-schedule.md

 # post thumb
 image: "images/post/20220820.jpg"

+#alt-text
+alt_text:  "photo of hands writing in a bullet journal"

 # meta description
 description: "Scheduling practice time and targeting what you practice will help you learn how to draw quicker."